 Imran is a partner at Action Potential Venture Capital in Cambridge, MA and invests in companies that are pioneering bioelectronic medicines and technologies.
-He represents Action Potential as a Board Member or Observer on the boards of NeuSpera Medical, SetPoint Medical and APVC NewCo.
+Imran is a Board member of Neuspera Medical, SetPoint Medical and Qionics.

 Imran received his bachelor’s degree in finance from Concordia University in Montreal and has trained as a Canadian Chartered Accountant.

 Imran currently serves on the Board of Ambassadors of the Brooke Charter School a K-8 public charter school network in Boston, MA dedicated to getting underserved students to and through college.

 Juan-Pablo is a partner at Action Potential Venture Capital in Palo Alto, CA, and invests in companies that are pioneering bioelectronic medicines.
 Juan-Pablo is a Board member of Saluda Medical, SetPoint Medical, Neuspera Medical, Cala Health, and CVRx.
 He was previously an investor at Morgenthaler Ventures and Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
 There he served as a Board observer at Ardian (acquired by Medtronic), Twelve (acquired by Medtronic), Holaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.